PaulJur/simpleMathGame/README.md

 This is coded in C# by Paulius Jurgelis

-It has 4 operators that include Addition, Subtraciton, Multiplication and Division.
+It has 4 operators that include Addition, Subtraction, Multiplication and Division.
 It also has history that shows all the operations done by the user.

 ![VsDebugConsole_xYcqxbonFD](https://github.com/PaulJur/simpleMathGame/assets/97526083/951ec2f1-6594-49d1-b03f-853cc6a9a572)